Bayesian analysis of the complex singlet model with phase transition gravitational waves: The Taiji Detector and Data Analysis Framework

 Since the null-channel method assumes that the $T$ channel is free of signals, only the $A/E$ channel is employed for evaluating sensitivity and SNR.
 The resulting sensitivity curves for LISA and Taiji are shown in Fig.~\ref{lmn}.
 The solid curves correspond to the model-based sensitivities obtained from Eq.~\eqref{hgv}.

+In this work, we consider a mixed scenario in which a cosmological stochastic GW signal is superimposed on both Galactic and extragalactic astrophysical contributions.
+Following a convention commonly adopted in space-based SGWB analyses (see, e.g., Ref.~\cite{Boileau:2021kiw}), we distinguish these components according to their astrophysical origin and observational properties.
+In particular, unresolved sources within the Milky Way are referred to as an astrophysical foreground, while unresolved sources of extragalactic origin are referred to as an astrophysical background.

-In this work, we consider a mixed scenario in which the cosmological signal is superimposed on a stochastic astrophysical foreground and background.
-To mitigate the parameter degeneracies highlighted in~\cite{Caprini:2024hue,Guan:2025idx}, we restrict our attention to two geometric parameters that characterize the SW contribution: the peak amplitude $\Omega_0$ and the peak frequency $f_{\mathrm{p}}$.
+To mitigate the strong parameter degeneracies identified in Refs.~\cite{Caprini:2024hue,Guan:2025idx}, we restrict our analysis of the sound-wave contribution to two geometric parameters that characterize its spectral shape, namely, the peak amplitude $\Omega_0$ and the peak frequency $f_{\mathrm{p}}$.